speters/ClipperDuet2N2k/README.md

 The format seems to be the one which is used in Timo Lappalainen's library, so I'll stick to it.

 A full "git describe --allways --dirty" version string is included in the binary in NMEA2000.SetInstallationDescription1.

+The _elegantWebpage.h_ has been compiled from the _ui/_ folder of the _elegantOTA_ library.
+Logo and favicon was changed.

 ## Hardware Development Info